CIA Tibetan program: 1958–1960

 In 1959, the Dalai Lama and approximately 100,000 followers fled to India and Nepal.
 The rebels continued to attack Chinese government officials, disrupting communication lines, and targeting Chinese troops.
 Following a mass uprising in Lhasa in 1959 during the celebration of the Tibetan New Year and the ensuing Chinese military response, the Dalai Lama went into exile in India.
 At this point, the Chinese began changing their policy of working through institutions to build the Communist Party in Tibet.
 They began to replace the government with Communist-sponsored leaders.
 By this time the rebels were under constant Chinese attack and losing the remaining ground that they controlled.
 A declassified DCI briefing of the Senate Foreign Relation Committee offered some further elaboration on the Dalai Lama's position in India.
 The Dalai Lama remained insistent on wanting to establish a free Tibet which threatened his asylum in India.
 Prime Minister Nehru vowed to protect the Dalai Lama's right to practice his spirituality but would not condone any anti-communist politics coming from the Dalai Lama.
+He granted the Dalai Lama asylum on March 31 following a secret meeting with the Dalai Lama's brother.
 Nehru's main reason for this was that India had previously recognized Tibet as a part of China.
-The evidence seemed to imply that popular Indian sentiment and reactions to this policy caused Nehru to become more sympathetic toward Tibet, yet unfortunately the rest of this section was redacted from the public record.
+The evidence seemed to imply that popular Indian sentiment and reactions to this policy caused Nehru to become more sympathetic toward Tibet, yet the rest of this section was redacted from the public record.
+In response to Nehru granting the Dalai Lama asylum, Peiping accused Nehru of encouraging "vicious attacks on China".
+After the Chinese government continued to place pressure on him, Nehru spoke out against China and stated that Peiping's "charges against India are so fantastic that I find it difficult to deal with them."

 From 1959 to 1960, the CIA parachuted four groups of Camp Hale trainees to meet up with the Tibetan resistance.
 In Autumn of 1959, the CIA parachuted the second group of sixteen men into Chagra Pembar to meet up with the resistance.
 By January 1960 the CIA parachuted the fourth and last team into Tibet.
 Along with these air drops, the CIA also provided pallets of lethal aid to the resistance including rifles, mortars, grenades, and machine guns.
 All the CIA trained Tibetans from Camp Hale left with personal weapons, wireless sets, and a cyanide tablet strapped onto each man's left wrist.